Glossary

 Release

 Sign and publish a Spore to your Mycelium.
-Computes content hash, signs the manifest, updates inventory, and optionally sends a Pulse.
-See Hypha CLI release.
+Computes content hash, signs the manifest, updates inventory, and may send a Pulse.

 Replicate

 An exact copy of a Spore hosted on a different domain with the same content hash.
 The Core and Core Signature remain from the original publisher; the replicate re-signs the Capsule with its own key.
-The CLI command is hypha replicate.
 See 03-spore §6.1.

 Sense

 Resolve a CMN URI and inspect metadata without downloading content.
-The first step in the visitor pipeline.
-See Hypha CLI sense.
+Often the first step in the visitor pipeline.

 Spawn